MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/nettxqueuenotifymorecompletedpacketsavailable.md

 ----------

 *TxQueue* [in]
-A handle to a net transmit queue object.
+A handle to a net transmit queue.

 Return value
 ------------